 Ingredients and substitutions

-Pork – you’ll want to start with the thin, centre-cut, boneless pork loin chops, sometimes called cutlets, Fast Fry or scallopini pork.
+Pork – you’ll want to start with thin, centre-cut, boneless pork loin chops, sometimes called cutlets, Fast Fry or scallopini pork.
 If you only have regular centre-cut, boneless pork chops on hand, you can cut them in half lengthwise into two thin pieces (most easily done if they are partially frozen).

 Panko – If seasoned panko crumbs are available, they would be my first choice.
 (For Canadians, President’s Choice has a great seasoned Panko!)
 Plain panko is also fine with some added seasoning done before breading.
 Dried bread crumbs, either plain or seasoned would also work here.

-Gruyere Cheese – It is hard to beat the nutty flavour of Gruyere cheese, so I recommend it if possible.
+Gruyère Cheese – It is hard to beat the nutty flavour of Gruyère cheese, so I recommend it if possible.
 Substitutions would be Emmental, Jarlsberg or Swiss Cheese.

 Pork chops on cutting board.